AutodeskGames/stingray-docs/source/sdk_help/extend_content.md

-# Extend the project content
+# Extend the Project Content

 Your plug-in can use the `resources` extension to make new assets and content available in the project.
 When your plug-in is loaded into the Stingray editor, users are able to work with these resources just like any other assets that live in their project source folder or in the `core` resources folder.